ahmed-shiha55/FoodApp/README.md

 # foodapp

-flutter app view meals of food of different contry and random meals for you and you can search meals by first letter .. api integration with http and cubit as statement
+flutter app view meals of food of different country and random meals for you and you can search meals by first letter .. api integration with http and cubit as statement